-A key program feature is that virtually all energy saving measures are eligible for inclusion in the program.
+A key program feature is that virtually all energy saving measures (at or above code) are eligible for inclusion in the Program.
 Although there is no minimum amount of energy savings that participating measures must produce, measures that do not produce measured (metered) savings compared to the prior year's normalized energy usage will not receive incentives.
 This performance-based approach both encourages novel approaches to saving energy and promotes whole building energy solutions.
 Whole building energy projects that can demonstrate higher percentage reductions in a building's energy use have a higher probability of rising above the statistical "noise" associated with projects that save a smaller percentage of a building's energy use.

-Additionally, projects that receive incentives through other Program Administrators' Regional or statewide energy efficiency programs can participate in GRID-PIH.
-Such projects require documentation (e.g., install date, measure type) to ensure that savings are not double-counted.
-GRID-PIH will remove savings claimed by other programs from calculations of its savings claims and only pay for measured savings that exceed those claimed by the other program.
+Notably, projects that include deemed measures that are also eligible to receive incentives through other Program Administrator Regional or statewide energy efficiency programs can participate in GRID-Lodging.
+Such projects require documentation (e.g. install date, measure type) to ensure that savings are not double counted.
+GRID-Lodging will remove savings claimed by other programs from calculations of its savings claims and only pay for measured savings that exceed the amounts claimed by the other program.

-Measures are verified as part of the project eligibility process prior to Aggregators receiving notice to proceed.
+Measures are verified as part of the project eligibility process prior to aggregators receiving notice to proceed.

-2.2 Customer eligibility
+2.2 Customer Eligibility

-GRID-PIH targets buildings in the Commercial sector within the Private Institutions and Healthcare subsectors.
+GRID-Lodging targets buildings in the Commercial sector within the Lodging subsector.
 The following customer requirements apply:

-- Must be an active SDG&E customer and pay the Public Purpose Program (PPP) surcharge on the electric and/or gas meter in which the energy efficient equipment is being proposed - Must have a service account (i.e., no master metered properties unless the entire building is being treated) - Must be within the following NAICS codes 61XXX, 621XXX, 622XXX, 623XXX, or 813XXX. - Must agree to provide all required documentation and access to the facility for project-related audits, inspection or data gathering by SDG&E and the CPUC - Site may be either bundled or unbundled (Direct Access customers are eligible if they meet all other eligibility requirements)
+- Must be an active SDG&E customer and pay the Public Purpose Program (PPP) surcharge on the electric and/or gas meter in which the energy efficient equipment is being proposed - Must have their own service account (i.e., no master metered properties unless the entire building is being treated) - Must be within the following NAICS codes: 7211XX (Traveler Accommodations, includes Hotels, Motels, Casino Hotels, and B&Bs), 7212XX (RV Parks and Camps), and 7213XX (includes Boarding Houses and Dormitories), and other NAICS codes as agreed upon with SDG&E - Must agree to provide all required documentation and access to the facility for project-related audits, inspection or data gathering by SDG&E and the CPUC - Site may be either bundled or unbundled (Direct Access customers are eligible if they meet all other eligibility requirements)